Varchita-Beena/SSLHavenCorner/Understanding Contrastive Loss - Wing 1.md

 # Contrastive Loss
+Contrastive loss measures the similarity between positive pairs of samples while maximizing the dissimilarity between negative pairs.
 In recent years, pre-trained models that employ contrastive loss have shown impressive outcomes and have even attained leading positions in self-supervised representation learning.
 However, the precise workings and efficacy of this loss function are still being actively investigated.
 Various research endeavors are dedicated to exploring the theoretical, experimental, and geometrical dimensions of this loss, aiming to unveil its complexities.
 </br>
-## Paper Title : [Tian et al., 2020](https://arxiv.org/abs/2005.10243) - What Makes for Good Views for Contrastive Learning?
+## <span style="color:blue"> Paper Title : [Tian et al., 2020](https://arxiv.org/abs/2005.10243) - What Makes for Good Views for Contrastive Learning? </span>

 Understanding the importance of invariant features from a story 'Funes the Memorious' by Jorge Luis Borges.</br>
 InfoMax principle.</br>